Upabjojr/sympy/docs/tutorial/calculus.rst

     >>> init_printing(pretty_print=True, use_unicode=True)

-This section covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions in Diofant.
+This section covers how to do basic calculus tasks such as derivatives, integrals, limits, and series expansions in sympy.

 Derivatives
 ===========

-To take derivatives, use the :func:`~diofant.core.function.diff` function.
+To take derivatives, use the :func:`~sympy.core.function.diff` function.

     >>> diff(cos(x))